Who will communicate the results of my COVID-related accommodation request to me?

 What if DPS can’t fulfill my accommodation request?

 We will make every effort to approve accommodations, but we cannot guarantee approval.
 The district will prioritize requests for vulnerable individuals and those with disabilities.
 All DPS employees are expected to work in-building unless your accommodation request is approved.
-If your accommodation request is denied, you may still have the option for a Leave of Absence under the CARES Act.
-For complete information about Leave of Absence requests related to COVID-19, visit our COVID Accommodations and Leaves Resource page on The Commons.
+If your accommodation request is denied, you may still have the option for a Leave of Absence under HWFA.

 What are my options if I live with/am a caretaker for a high-risk individual?

-If you live with a “Vulnerable Individual” as defined by the CDC, you may be eligible for an accommodation or a Leave of Absence.
-Visit the COVID Related Accommodations & Leaves page to determine your options.
+If you live with a “Vulnerable Individual” as defined by the Healthy Families and Workplaces Act (HFWA), you may be eligible for an accommodation or a Leave of Absence.

-What are my options if I have one of the CDC's high-risk or pre-existing conditions?
+What are my options if I have one high-risk conditions under the Governor's Executive Order or a Pre-Existing Condition?

 In order to work remotely, you must submit an accommodation request in Employee Space.
 Accommodations are made on an individual level.
 After submitting your request, your supervisor will reach out to you directly to determine what accommodation may be available for you.
 Some examples include, but are not limited to, working remotely full-time, flexible schedules, or Leave of Absences.

 Under the Americans with Disabilities Act (ADA) and COVID-19 Guidelines, and/or under the governor’s current order regarding “Vulnerable Individuals,” employees may qualify for an accommodation.
-Individuals who could qualify for an accommodation include those who:
+Information on what qualifies as a Vulnerable Individual can be found here.

 What if I don't test positive for COVID but have a fever or am feeling ill?